ccxtechnologies/nuttx/boards/arm/imxrt/imxrt1064-evk/README.txt

     Built-in applications are supported, but none are enabled.
 This configuration does not support a network.

+    Currently, this configuration generates the bootable SDCard image that is to be copied into DTCM by ROM Bootloader.To build NuttX, navigate to nuttx directory then execute:
+    ./tools/configure.sh imxrt1064-evk:nsh
+    make oldconfig
+    make menuconfig

+    In menuconfig, it is important to enale DTCM.
+To do that, navigate to "System Type" submenu and enable "Use DTCM" option.
+    Also, raw binary image of NuttX is needed so that it can be written to SDCard.
+Navigate to "Build Setup" -> "Binary Output Formats" and select "Raw binary format" option.

+    Then execute "make" to build NuttX.

   lvgl:

     Configures the Littlev graphic library (lvgl) demo located under